 Question: Overall, do you approve or disapprove of the way Joe Biden is handling his job as president?

 Respondents were also asked about whether they approved of the job Trump did when he was president.
-In July, 48% approved and 51% disapproved, an increase in approval of one percentage point since June.
-For comparison, Trump’s approval in the last Marquette Law School poll before the 2020 election was 47% approve and 52% disapprove.
-The recent trend is shown in Table 19.
+In this late September poll, 47% approved and 52% disapproved, an increase in approval of 1 percentage point since early September and a decrease in disapproval of 2 percentage points.
+For comparison, Trump’s approval in the last Marquette Law School Poll before the 2020 election was 47% approve and 52% disapprove.
+The recent trend is shown in Table 28.

 Among registered voters